Tree advice and FAQs

 Issues of blocking light and shading between two properties are private maters.
 Generally, there is no right of light for one property over another.
 If this is an issue, you would be advised to seek independent legal advice.

 - My neighbour’s trees encroach over my boundary.
 Can I cut them back?

 Civil law allows you to remove any branches overhanging your property back to the actual boundary line, projected up into the airspace over the line.
-Please click here for more information on tree management.
+Please read our leaflet Tree Ownership and Responsibilities above.

 Natural Environment Team